-- The stitches shown in the table below may differ slightly from the stitch patterns displayed in the LCD. - 1 For free motion quilting, use free motion open toe quilting foot "O". - For free motion quilting, use free motion quilting foot "C" (sold separately with some models) or free motion open toe quilting - When the Automatic reverse/reinforcement key is activated, the stitch will begin with reinforcement stitch.
-If "Reinforcement Priority" on page 3 of the settings screen is also set to "ON", the machine will sew reinforcement stitches at the end of stitching and then stop.

-• Do not sew reverse stitching when using the walking foot.
+- The stitches shown in the table below may differ slightly from the stitch patterns displayed in the LCD. - $^{\ast 1}$ For free motion quilting, use free motion open toe quilting foot "O". - 2 For free motion quilting, use free motion quilting foot "C" (sold separately with some models) or free motion open toe quilting foot "O". - 3 When the Automatic reverse/reinforcement key is activated, the stitch will begin with reinforcement stitch.
+If "Reinforcement Priority" on page 3 of the settings screen is also set to "ON", the machine will sew reinforcement stitches at the end of stitching and then stop. - ^{4} Do not sew reverse stitches with the walking foot.